PrairieLearn/PrairieLearn/docs/question.md

 All persistent data related to a question variant is stored under different entries in the `data` dictionary.
 This dictionary is stored in JSON format by PrairieLearn, and as a result, everything in `data` must be JSON serializable.
 Some types in Python are natively JSON serializable, such as strings, lists, and dicts, while others are not, such as complex numbers, numpy ndarrays, and pandas DataFrames.

-To account for this, [`core.py`](https://github.com/PrairieLearn/PrairieLearn/blob/master/apps/prairielearn/python/prairielearn/core.py) file from the `prairielearn` Python library, usually aliased and used as `pl`, provides the functions [`to_json`](./python-reference/index.md#prairielearn.to_json) and [`from_json`](./python-reference/index.md#prairielearn.from_json), which can respectively serialize and deserialize various objects for storage as part of question data.
+To account for this, the `prairielearn` Python library from [`core.py`](https://github.com/PrairieLearn/PrairieLearn/blob/master/apps/prairielearn/python/prairielearn/core.py), usually aliased and used as `pl`, provides the functions `to_json` and `from_json`, which can respectively serialize and deserialize various objects for storage as part of question data.
 Please refer to the docstrings on those functions for more information.
 Here is a simple example:

 ```python
 # server.py